martien2kk/CancerMutAnalyzer/README.md

 individual contributions to the package are important.
 E.g., <br> <br>
 <br>

-The author of the package is Anjali Silva.
-The author wrote the *InfCriteriaCalculation* function, which calculates the information criteria values given data specifications.
+The author of the package is Keren Zhang The author wrote the *InfCriteriaCalculation* function, which calculates the information criteria values given data specifications.
 Here, the Bayesian information criterion (BIC), Akaike information criterion (AIC) and